Spydr06/SchemeIn48Hours/README.md

 Lisp>>> _ # type scheme code here
 ```

-To run a sigle lisp file, use:
+To run a sigle scheme file, use:
 ```console
 $ ./scheme <your file>
 ```